University-of-Strathclyde-LTE-Team/moodle-plugin-ci-jenkins/README.md

 * **php**: a PHP version, e.g. 7.4
 * **db**: mysql or postgres
-* **withInstall**: command line parameters for the moodle-plugin-ci install command.
-If this is not passed the install command will not run, but it may be empty.
-The following parameters are managed by the step and are not permitted: db-type, db-user, db-pass, db-host
 * **withBehatServers**: chrome or firefox.
 This will start the relevant selenium container and the PHP built-in web server to allow the behat command to be run.

-The step also expects a code block which will be run inside the container, e.g.
+The step also expects a code block which will be run inside the container

+### Example

-    withMoodlePluginCiContainer(php: 7.4, withInstall: '--branch MOODLE_38_STABLE --plugin plugin') {
+    withMoodlePluginCiContainer(php: 7.4, db: postgres) {
-        sh 'moodle-plugin-ci phplint'
+        sh 'moodle-plugin-ci --help'
+    }

+## moodlePluginCiInstall

+This runs the moodle-plugin-ci install command inside the container.

+### Parameters

+* command line parameters for the moodle-plugin-ci install command.
+The following parameters are managed by the step and are not permitted: db-type, db-user, db-pass, db-host

+### Examples

+    withMoodlePluginCiContainer(php: 7.4, db: postgres) {
+        moodlePluginCiInstall('--branch MOODLE_310_STABLE --plugin plugin')
+    }

+Using a custom Moodle repo

+    withMoodlePluginCiContainer(php: 7.4, db: postgres) {
+        ssh-agent(['bitbucket-credentials']) {
+             moodlePluginCiInstall('--branch MOODLE_310_STABLE --plugin plugin --repo ssh://git@bitbucket.example.com/moodle.git')
+        }
     }

 ## moodlePluginCi